TalesOfCode/MPP/README.md

 sudo a2enconf adminer.conf
 ```

+puis redémarrez apache (sudo service apache2 restart)

 ## Adminer setup
 Just go to http://localhost/adminer.php and connect to your database

 # Doctrine setup

-Go to capro-back/config/packages/doctrine.yaml and setup the config under dbal with the following:
+Go to MPP/config/packages/doctrine.yaml and setup the config under dbal with the following:
 ```YAML
 dbname: <name of your local database>
 server_version: <version of your SGBD>